sylefeb/Silice/learn-silice/README.md

 We will cover the following topics, each introducing new concepts of Silice and some fun peripherals.
 The first tutorial dives into many fundamentals of Silice, through six different versions of *blinky*.
 Read it first!

-1. [Blinky](blinky/README.md) explore variants of the *Hello world* of FPGA with Silice.
+1. [Blinky](blinky/README.md) explores variants of the *hello world* of FPGA with Silice.
 Provides an introduction to many basic elements of Silice.
 Read first!
 1. (*coming soon*) Simulating your designs.
 1. (*coming soon*) UART communication.
 1. (*coming soon*) OLED screens.